 Explore Bagan, a cultural and artistic wonderland, on a small group tour

 The opportunity to explore Bagan, a cultural and artistic wonderland, on a small group tour does exist.
-Odyssey has offered small group cultural and history tours of Myanmar for several years.
+Odyssey Traveller has offered small group cultural and history tours of Myanmar for several years.
 Our collection of small group tour packages appeal to mature travellers, particularly to new destinations such as Myanmar.
-For Odyssey the chance to explore Bagan, a cultural and artistic wonderland, on a small group tour is a highlight.
-Typically, on days 11, 12 and 13, Odyssey Travellers are exploring the great religious site of Bagan in Myanmar’s central heartland.
-Bagan is truly one of the world’s premier archaeological, artistic and historical wonders, and one of the main highlights of a visit to Myanmar.
-Follow this post to view a collection of tours offered by Odyssey to Myanmar and Asia.
+The temples of Bagan is truly one of the world’s premier archaeological, artistic and historical wonders, and one of the main highlights of a visit to Myanmar.
+At the end of this post we will share a collection of tours offered by Odyssey Traveller to Myanmar and the rest of Asia.

 Construction at Bagan reached its zenith during the 11th and 13th centuries following the adoption of Buddhism by King Anawrahta, who rose to power in 1044.
 In the following centuries, Bagan grew into a story of brick transfigured into religious merit.
 Today, over 3,500 monuments remain standing.
 Some are small and graceful, others soar towards the heavens.
 One of the most beautiful sights in Myanmar is a panoramic view of the plain at sunset and sunrise, where one can see temples, stupas and monasteries scattered across the landscape as far as the eye can see.